zaphosting/docs/docs/account-paymentoptions.md

 ---
 id: account-paymentoptions
 title: "Payment options: What payment options are available"
-description: "Information about the different payment options at ZAP-Hosting PayPal, credit card, ZAP Coins and more "
+description: "Information about the different payment options at ZAP-Hosting PayPal, credit card, ZAP Coins and more"
 sidebar_label: Payment options
 ---